 Texas Road Signs 101: Study for the Driving Test

-highway architecture For young people in the state of Texas, drivers education is a rite of passage.
+For young people in the state of Texas, drivers education is a rite of passage.
 It’s an opportunity to receive the necessary credentials to experience a whole new kind of freedom.
 While the freedom to drive is a great thing, it requires a high level of responsibility.
 A big part of becoming a proficient driver is understanding street signs.
-So, listen up aspiring Texas drivers, here’s what you need to know about Texas road signs.
+So, listen up, aspiring Texas drivers, here’s what you need to know about Texas road signs.

 Regulatory Signs